 What’s the difference between Indoor, Campsite and Greenfield?

-- Campsite – for staying at a site that has toilets plumbed into a waste disposal system (eg. a cess pit, storage tank or mains drains) and access to running drinking water.
-Those holding a Camp Site Permit may also run indoor residential events.
+- campsite – for staying at a site that has toilets plumbed into a waste disposal system (such as, a cess pit, storage tank or mains drains) and access to running drinking water

-- Green Field – for staying at any site where any of the above facilities do not exist – for example, a summer camp on a farmer’s field.
-Those holding a Green Field Permit may lead residential events in the other three categories.
+- Green Field – for staying at any site where any of the above facilities do not exist – for example, a summer camp on a farmer’s field

 - Lightweight Expedition – for staying at any site for not more than one night before moving on.
-The core activity is a form of expedition, not residential, and all the equipment is transported with the participants. eg. QSA/DofE hikes, expedition hikes, canoe expeditions.
+The core activity is a form of expedition, not residential, and all the equipment is transported with the participants.
+For example King’s Scout Award or Duke of Edinburgh’s Awards hikes, expedition hikes, canoe expeditions.

 What’s a Nights Away Passport?